 A petition commencing a case under the Bankruptcy Code may be filed through the Case Management/Electronic Case Filing System (hereinafter, “CM/ECF”), in accordance with the requirements set forth in these Rules.
 When a case is filed via CM/ECF, the debtor is not required to file the original petition, schedules, and statements with the Clerk of the Court (hereinafter, the “Clerk”).
 See also Vt.
 LBR 5005-2(c) (official record and effective filing date for all documents); Vt.
 LBR 9075-1(b)(1) (filing requirements related to emergency filings).

-E-Mail Filings.
+E-Mail Transmission of Documents for Filing or Submission.

-The Clerk’s Office will accept documents submitted via e-mail for filing provided they are in portable document format (PDF) and are accompanied by appropriate credit card authorization.
+The Clerk’s Office will accept documents transmitted for submission or filing via e-mail, provided the documents are in portable document format (PDF) and are accompanied by a valid credit card authorization.
 See Vt.
 LBR 5005-1 (providing detailed instructions on proper formatting of documents).
-The e-mail filing address is: efiling@vtb.uscourts.gov.
-A document submitted for filing via e-mail shall be considered filed as of the date and time the Clerk’s Office enters it into CM/ECF, not as of the time the filer sent the email or the Clerk’s Office received it.
+The e-mail address for submission or filing is: efiling@vtb.uscourts.gov.
+A document transmitted for filing via e-mail shall be considered filed as of the date and time the Clerk’s Office enters it into CM/ECF, not as of the time the filer sent the e-mail or the Clerk’s Office received it.
 The filing party is bound by the document as e-mailed.
-See also Vt.
-LBR 9011-4(b), (c), (d) (providing instructions on required e-mail signialogatures).
+See Vt.
+1007-1(g) (definition of “submitted”); see also Vt.
+LBR 9011-4(b), (c), (d) (providing instructions on required e-mail signatures).

 Non-Electronic Filings.

-To commence a case by filing a petition in a non-electronic format (i.e., by first-class mail, submission at the Clerk’s Office, or delivery directly to the Clerk), the filing party must file an original petition and master mailing list.
+To commence a case by filing a petition in a non-electronic format (i.e., by first-class mail, delivery to the Clerk’s Office, or delivery directly to the Clerk), the filing party must file an original petition and master mailing list.
 See Vt.
 LBR 1007-3(a) (defining master mailing list).
 The petition and master mailing list must be held together with a paper clip or binder clip, and not bound or stapled.
 If the filing party files the statements and schedules with the petition, the master mailing list must be the last document and attached by paper clip or binder clip.

-When a debtor submits a petition non-electronically, that petition is “filed” and effective as of the date and time the Clerk’s Office enters the document into CM/ECF, not as of the date and time the debtor delivered it or the Clerk’s Office received it.
+When a debtor delivers a petition non-electronically, that petition is “filed” and effective as of the date and time the Clerk’s Office enters the document into CM/ECF, not as of the date and time the debtor delivered it or the Clerk’s Office received it.

 Corporate Resolution/LLC Authority.

-When a corporation or a limited liability company files a voluntary petition, it must also file a document evidencing appropriate authorization for the bankruptcy filing.
+When a corporation or a limited liability company files a voluntary petition, it must also file a document evidencing authorization for the bankruptcy filing.

 Vt.
 LBR 1005-1.
 Petition – Caption.

 The caption on the petition, including other names used, must be complete and accurate.
 All documents filed in the case must contain a caption identical to that of the petition.
-A case filed by an individual debtor should not show any corporate names in the case caption unless the relationship between the debtor and the corporation is clearly articulated in the caption (e.g., John Doe, President of ABC Corporation).
+A case filed by an individual debtor should not show any corporate names in the case caption unless the caption clearly describes the relationship between the debtor and the corporate entity (e.g., John Doe, President of ABC Corporation).
 Any reference to the debtor’s social security number or other identifying number must be in redacted form (e.g., only include the last four digits of an individual’s social security number, such as XXX-XX-1234).
 See Vt.
-LBR 5001-3(b) (providing instructions on redacting personal data identifiers).
+LBR 5001-3(b) (providing instructions on redacting personal identifiable information).

 Vt.
 LBR 1006-1.
 Fees – Restrictions on Debtors; Installment Payments; Waiver of Filing Fee.